pbijdens/filaments-api/README.md

 sudo chmod -R a+rX /var/www/FilamentsAPIapi
 ```

 If you don't have the file yet, copy /var/www/FilamentsAPIapi/appsettings.json to /var/www/FilamentsAPIapi/appsettings.Production.json and fill in the missing information.
-The Secret can just be some random string, the LoginSecret is an API password for some restricted functionality. *this is currently notr used so set it to some default*.
+The Secret can just be some random string, the LoginSecret is an API password for some restricted functionality. *this is currently not used so set it to some default*.

 Create a service definition file for your service, based on ```deployment-files/FilamentsAPIapi.service```.
 Note that you will need to adjust this for the location of your dotnet binary.